yext/answers-search-ui/README.md

       type: 'FIELD',
       // Required only if type is FIELD, field name to sort by
       field: 'c_popularity',
+      // Direction to sort by, either 'ASC' or 'DESC'
-      // Required only if type is FIELD, direction to sort by
+      // Required only if type is FIELD
       direction: 'ASC',
       // Required: Label for the sort option's radio button
       label: 'Popularity',